rachit-j/kasm-multi-server/developers-guide.md

 | Manager Token        | Enter manager token [default: managertoken]            | Asks the user for the manager token, and has a default (press ENTER) token of "managertoken".                                                                                                   |
 | Registration Token   | Enter registration token [default: registrationtoken]  | Asks the user for the registration token, and has a default (press ENTER) token of "registrationtoken".                                                                                         |

-These passwords should be stored somewhere safe, as you will need them to log onto and maintain the system.
+These passwords should be stored somewhere safe, as you will need them to log on and maintain the system.
 These passwords can be recovered from the inventory file in case.

 After setting the passwords, the system will begin the multi-server installation of the Kasm system.
-The system will proceed to installing the Kasm docker images onto the instances.
+The system will proceed to install the Kasm docker images onto the instances.

 ```sh
 #!/bin/bash